-Few years back, when I got my personal computer, cmd was the first thing to grab my attention.
+When I got my personal computer, cmd or the command prompt, was the first thing to grab my attention.
 I used to search for all cmd tips and tricks and later show them to my friends, thinking they would be impressed.

-Fast forward few years, I started my own websites and today, I am doing it full time.
+Fast forward few years, I started my own websites and today, we are running TechWiser as a Tech Media company.

 So yes, cmd has a special place in my heart.
 It triggered the inner geek me.
 And it might do the same for you.
 Now, even if you don’t want to be a tech blogger, you will definitely learn something useful from cmd.